MicrosoftDocs/azure-devops-docs/docs/repos/git/clone.md

 Typically, you need to know the clone URL of the remote repo that you want to clone.
 The clone URL uniquely identifies the remote repo.

 > [!NOTE]
-> When signed into an Azure DevOps project, Visual Studio supports searching for and cloning project repos without needing to know the clone URL.
+> When you're signed into an Azure DevOps project, Visual Studio supports searching for and cloning project repos without needing to know the clone URL.

 1. From your web browser, open the team project for your Azure DevOps organization, and then choose **Repos** > **Files** to open the **Files** view.